pippim/pippim.github.io/about.md

 Github Pages.
 However, as you may have spotted in the screen shot above in the *Who is Pippim* section, Pippim is physically located in Edmonton, Canada.
 Tonight (November 21, 2021 at 8:30pm MST), as the map for Edmonton shows, it is cool but not cold.
+It's only one degree below freezing as the little yellow dot highlights.

 ## When was Pippim created?